 Frequently Asked Questions about the UK's exit from the European Union

-Are EU/EEA students still able to study at UK universities after Brexit?
+Are EU/EEA students still able to study at UK universities following Brexit?

-- EU, EEA and Swiss nationals who already live in the UK or who arrive by 31 December 2020 will be able to apply for EU Settlement Scheme and will be granted either settled status or pre-settled status.
+- EU, EEA and Swiss nationals who were already living in the UK or who arrived by 31 December 2020 will be able to apply for EU Settlement Scheme and will be granted either settled status or pre-settled status.

 How do students apply for the EU Settlement Scheme?

 - You can find more information about the EU Settlement Scheme, including your eligibility and how to apply, in the EU Settlement Scheme factsheet, published by HM Government.

-Will tuition fees for EU/EEA students studying at UK universities change because of Brexit?
+Have tuition fees for EU/EEA students studying at UK universities changed because of Brexit?

 Do EU/EEA students continue to be eligible to receive to receive loans and grants?